History, tourist information, and nearby accommodation

 Attraction Type: Castle

-Location: Immediately north of the B7052 at Aggiston Bridge, 1 mile east of Sorbie village.
-Small parking area and short walk through trees to the Tower.
+Location: Immediately north of the B7052 at Aggiston Bridge, one mile east of Sorbie village.
+There is a small parking area and a short walk through trees to the Tower.

 Website: Sorbie Tower

 Opening Details: Open access site, usually accessible at any reasonable time